JedMeister/nzedb/README.rst

 nZEDb - Usenet indexer
 ======================

-'nZEDb'_ automatically scans usenet, similar to the way google search bots scan the internet.
+`nZEDb`_ automatically scans usenet, similar to the way google search bots scan the internet.
 It does this by collecting usenet headers and temporarily storing them in a database until they can be collated into posts/releases.
 It provides a web-based front-end providing search,